 Water System Overview

 Sun Peaks’ potable water system is sourced from 5 deep wells located throughout the valley.
 Unlike surface sources, the ground provides additional filtration so the chance of contamination is minimal.
-Our potable water reservoirs have a storage capacity of 2,650 cubic meters (7,000,000 US gallons).
+Our three potable water reservoirs have a storage capacity of 2,650 cubic meters (7,000,000 US gallons).
 The Utility currently maintains 5 pressure zones through an interconnected grid with 2 booster stations.
-There are currently 3 large underground potable water reservoirs on the system.

-Sun Peaks Utility has 3 treatment plants that treat, filter and then distribute the water throughout the resort.
+Sun Peaks water utility has 3 treatment plants that treats, filters and then distributes the water throughout the resort.
 The water is treated with Manganese Dioxide Green Sand Filter systems using chlorine to remove iron and manganese through an oxidization process.

 Neither the Golf Course irrigation system nor the Ski Resort’s snow making system utilizes the Utility’s potable water system.
 The Utility does have the ability to tap into the 36,000,000 USG non-potable snowmaking reservoirs in the event of a major fire like the forest fires that came close to Sun Peaks in 2003